gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 Listed below are some of the concrete types of the abstract types defined above:

-(note: we won't necessarily model all of these, they are listed here more to validate the abstract model above)
+(note: we won't necessarily model all of these, they are listed here to flesh out the abstract model above)

 ## JVM component